 Only energy savings from documented energy conservation projects are included in the above results.
 Energy savings as a result of divestitures or downsizings do not count toward IBM's conservation goal.
 Moreover, the above results are conservative in that they include only the first year's savings from the conservation projects.
 Ongoing savings from conservation projects beyond the first year are not included in the tally.
 Accordingly, the total energy savings and CO2 emissions avoidance from these conservation actions is actually greater than this simple summation of the annual results.

-2013 Energy conservation results
+2014 Energy conservation results

-Leveraging analytics for further efficiencies
+Applying analytics to drive further efficiencies

 As "standard" opportunities for incremental savings from typical energy conservation projects have diminished due to IBM's decades-long focus on energy efficiency, we are increasingly leveraging analytics to uncover less obvious, embedded opportunities to achieve continual improvement in operational energy efficiency.